Guide last updated by Hester Swift, May 2022

 We also recommend the following online research guides for foreign jurisdictions.

-The Constitution of the Fourth Republic was approved on 28 April 1992.
-It is available on the website of the Republic of Ghana Judiciary, and a version as amended to 1996 can be found on the ILO's NATLex database.
+The Constitution of the Fourth Republic was approved on 28 April 1992 and amended in 1996.
+The original text is on the website of the Republic of Ghana Judiciary and a version incorporating amendments is available on Constitute.
+A constitutional reform process was launched in early 2025, with the appointment of a Constitutional Review Committee.

-World Constitutions Illustrated, a module of HeinOnline (see IALS Law Databases): current and previous constitutions, selected journal articles, a bibliography and other material relating to the Constitution;
+HeinOnline's World Constitutions Illustrated (available to authorised users via the IALS Law Databases page) has the current and previous constitutions of Ghana.
+It also includes selected journal articles, a bibliography and other material relating to the Ghanaian constitutional law.

-Constitution of the Republic of Ghana.
-Accra: Tema Press, 1992.;
+Constitution of the Republic of Ghana (Tema Press 1992);

-Constitution of the Republic of Ghana.
-Accra-Tema : Ghana Pub.
-Corp., 1979;
+Constitution of the Republic of Ghana (Ghana Pub.
+Corp.
+1979);

-Constitution of the Republic of Ghana.
-Accra-Tema, Ghana: Printed by Ghana Pub.
-Corp., distributed by Carswell, 1969;
+Constitution of the Republic of Ghana (Ghana Pub.
+Corp.
+1969);

-Preparatory constitutional materials are also available at IALS, such as Proposals for a draft constitution of Ghana, Committee of Experts (Constitution) (Accra: Government Printer, 1991).
-See Library Catalogue for similar works, as well as books about Ghanaian constitutional law.
+Preparatory constitutional materials are also held at IALS, such as Proposals for a draft constitution of Ghana by the Committee of Experts (Constitution) (Government Printer, 1991).
+See Library Search, the online catalogue, for similar works, as well as books on Ghanaian constitutional law.

 Terminology and numbering

-Primary legislation passed in the years immediately following independence (1957-1960) and under each of the four Republics takes the form of 'acts', whereas the military regimes called their legislation 'decrees' or 'laws'; and during the colonial period the term 'ordinance' was used.
+Primary legislation passed from 1957 to 1960 and under the four Republics takes the form of 'acts', whereas the military regimes called their legislation 'decrees' or 'laws'.
+During the colonial period, the term 'ordinance' was used.

-Acts passed during the four Republics are numbered in a single sequence, resuming after each period of military rule.
+Acts are numbered in a single sequence, resuming after each period of military rule.
 This means, for example, that Act 720, the Whistleblower Act, 2006, is not the 720th act of 2006, nor of the Fourth Republic, but the 720th act passed since the beginning of the First Republic.
 However, the acts passed by the Constituent Assembly which drew up the Constitution of the First Republic have a separate numerical sequence.

 The decrees and laws of the military regimes have their own numerical sequences and the numbers are prefixed by the abbreviated title of the regime, for example: